norellanac/project-x-node/README.md

 To view the Swagger API documentation:

-1. Ensure the server is running by executing `npm start` in your terminal.
+1. Ensure the server is running by executing `yarn start` in your terminal.
 2. Open a web browser and navigate to `http://localhost:8000/api-docs`.

 This will open the Swagger UI, where you can see all available API endpoints, their request parameters, and responses.
 You can also try out the API directly from this interface by sending requests to the server.

 ### Generating Swagger Documentation

 The Swagger documentation is automatically generated from the source code.
-The configuration for Swagger is defined in [`swaggerConfig.ts`](command:_github.copilot.openRelativePath?%5B%7B%22scheme%22%3A%22file%22%2C%22authority%22%3A%22%22%2C%22path%22%3A%22%2FUsers%2Fneryalexisorellana%2FDocuments%2FdevProjects%2Fjs%2Fnode%2Fprojectx-be-node%2FswaggerConfig.ts%22%2C%22query%22%3A%22%22%2C%22fragment%22%3A%22%22%7D%5D "/Users/neryalexisorellana/Documents/devProjects/js/node/projectx-be-node/swaggerConfig.ts").
+The configuration for Swagger is defined in `swaggerConfig.ts`.
 The key options include:

 - **OpenAPI Version**: Specifies the OpenAPI Specification (OAS) version used (currently `3.0.0`).
 - **Info**: Provides metadata about the API such as the title, version, and description.